simaoalicechen/simaoalicechen.github.io/README.md

 ## Projects
 ### NYC Landlord Behavior Data Science Project
--- Conducting a comprehensive data science project analyzing NYC landlord behavior by integrating and cross-referencing eviction, 311 complaints, and BBL datasets, uncovering correlations between property-related complaints and eviction rates during and post-COVID.
+- Thoroughly cleaned and analyzed NYC eviction records, building attributes, 311 complaints, social vulnerability data, economic metrics, and gentrification proxies to examine their correlation with NYC eviction trends and patterns
--- Developing advanced visualizations using Plotly and Folium to identify eviction patterns and neighborhood-level influences in NYC.
+- Exhaustively investigated these 60+ potentially contributing factors through longitudinal (Time Series), spatial (ArcGIS), statistical, and machine learning techniques(Random Forest Regression, XGBoost, SHAP values, Linear Regression) at the unit, building, zipcode, and neighborhood level
--- Applying k-means clustering to detect significant eviction and complaint data patterns, identifying groups of buildings and neighborhoods with similar risks.
+- Concluded that racial composition and socialeconomics were persistent and dominating factors, including historical redlining - Discovered that building types and maintenance were influential, such as buildings with 100 plus annual complaints were 40 times more likely to experince higher evictions; car ownership also appeared to be a previously unconsidered driver, as areas with higher car ownership (much higher expenses than using public transportation) correlated strongly with places with higher eviction rates
--- Performing local indicators of spatial association (LISA) and moral analysis to investigate spatial clustering, uncovering localized eviction trends and their socioeconomic impacts and comparing this method with k-means.
+- Indicated that tightened municipal requirements for rental unit maintenance, inspection, and fines could improve housing quality while decreasing evictions.

 ### Generative Adversarial Network training on CelebA
--- Created and evaluated a range of GAN models for generating realistic images, focused on diverse architectures like DCGAN, WGAN, and Relativistic Gan using the CelebA dataset in a team of 2.
+-- Created and evaluated a range of GAN models for generating realistic images, focused on diverse architectures like DCGAN, WGAN, and Relativistic GAN using the CelebA dataset in a team of 2.
 -- Conducted detailed experiments, including training variations and optimization techniques, to improve image generation quality and efficiency.

 ### ResNet Models to train and test on CIFAR-10 image datasets for a Kaggle Competition